Find Trade Colleges

 $11,539 Avg Student Debt

 Eastern New Mexico University - Roswell Campus landed the #8 spot in the 2023 rankings for the best associate degree trade school programs.
-Eastern New Mexico University - Roswell Campus is a small public school located in Roswell, New Mexico that handed out 171 associate degrees in 2021-2022.
+ENMU - Roswell Campus is a public institution located in Roswell, New Mexico.
+The school has a small population, and it awarded 171 associate degrees in 2021-2022.

-Full-time students from New Mexico pay an average of $2,424 in tuition and fees if they choose to attend ENMU - Roswell Campus.
+In-state students pay an average of $2,424 in tuition and fees if they attend ENMU - Roswell Campus full time.
 Out-of-state students pay an average of $5,616.
 On average, associate degree students take out $11,539 in loans while pursuing their degree.

 #9